-However, this characteristic of permanence can be a challenge when it's time to transplant hostas.
-Sometimes gardeners need to move their hostas, because the plants have outgrown their spot, or a new patio installation is happening, or it's moving time and you don't want to leave a favorite variety behind.
+However, this characteristic of permanence can be a challenge when it's time to transplant a hosta.
+For a variety of reasons, you might have to dig, divide and move a hosta: when the plants have outgrown their location, when a new patio installation is happening, or it's moving time and you don't want to leave a favorite variety behind.
 What happens when you start digging up a plant that has been marking time in the same spot for years?

 When to Transplant Hostas

 The best time to transplant a hosta is in the fall, while air temperatures are cool and soil temperatures remain warm.
 In late September, hostas have completed their active growth for the season and are preparing to enter a winter dormancy phase.

 You might tear a leaf here and there when digging up a hosta in the fall, but it won't damage the beauty of the plant because new leaves will emerge and unfurl in the spring.
 When you disturb the roots of hostas in the autumn months, they have a window of time in which to recover and adjust to their new home before the ground freezes.
 Even if a frost or freeze destroys the foliage, if the ground hasn't frozen, the roots will continue to acclimate to their new surroundings.

 The second best time to transplant a hosta is in the spring as the new shoots are just beginning to merge.
 Plant metabolism is slow during this time of cool soil and cool air temperatures, allowing plants to recover faster from the insult of digging and moving.
 However, there are two downsides to transplanting during the spring.
 First, the digging might damage one of the unfurled leaves, causing a tattered appearance for the remainder of that growing season.
 Second, you are racing the clock to get plants recovered from transplant stress before the heat of summer bears down, plants which might have already lost some rootstock to the digging process.